 Calpe is a perfect choice for families and couples; this pleasant resort has three beaches and plenty of activities without the loud nightlife of Benidorm or Alicante.
+Like most Spanish towns, there is more to Calpe than sunny beaches and bars, although there are also plenty of both.
 Although Calpe has embraced its tourism industry, it still maintains a touch of old Spanish charm with an old town, church and Moorish quarter.
-A railway runs from Alicante all the way up to Denia via Calpe, making it a great base for exploring the coast.

-Calpe’s most memorable landmark is impossible to ignore; the huge Rock of Ifach rock juts out into the sea, looming over the resort below.
+There’s also the huge Rock of Ifach rock that juts out into the sea, looming over the resort below.
 The rock has been developed as a nature reserve, and it’s possible to climb to the top for spectacular views.
 Calpe has a number of Roman ruins and a Moorish castle if you’re interested in the town’s history, and the promenade is a great place to wander and people-watch.

 There are plenty of distractions for kids in Calpe, from watersports at the marina to boat rides around the coast to a simple day at the beach!
 Cantal Roig and Arenal-Bol are the most popular, while La Fossa holds open-air cinema nights in the summer.
 Another enjoyable activity is a boat ride around the coast, and it’s worth making the trip to Aqualandia or Terra Mitica theme park near Benidorm.